Last Updated: October 24, 2022

-We encourage developing and experimenting with a vibrant downtown ordinance as a way to realize new demand for commercial space during this economic downtown and realignment.
+We encourage developing and experimenting with a vibrant downtown ordinance as a way to allow start-ups or outright experiments to take advantage of vacant commercial space.

 We advocate allowing month-to-month rental and permitting building owners to change tenants as often as they like to set up an actual market for the space among existing business owners, non-profit organizations, neighborhood associations, and entrepreneurs.